geajack/animation/README.md

 # Animation

-This is a CLI tool for creating animations in Python and saving them as video files.
+This is a library and CLI tool for creating animations in Python and saving them as video files.

 ## API